CamdenTadhg/TBRead/Planning/Project Plan.md

     ## anonymous home page
     ## about page
     ## lists and challenges part 1
-        ## tab should show which one you are on
-            ## write tests for new javascript
-            ## run jasmine tests
+        ## Rewrite table logic including sort
+            ## no sort on cover field
             ## have arrow show up in every column of the table that you can sort by
+                ## get actual sorting arrow to appear in the right place
                 ## have sort arrow appear on every column
                 ## make it disappear when you search by that column and reappear when you search by another column
                 ## write tests for new javascript
                 ## run jasmine tests
         ## short description of what the page does for you
     ## lists and challenges part 2
         ## check boxes to the left of the titles and buttons to click to move them to the list so you can move a bunch at one time